Digital marketing is a valuable asset to a company’s growth because it assists them in establishing an authoritative online presence.

 - Reducing cart abandonment during the checkout process, or

 2) Build audience segments and targeting strategy

 Understanding a target audience is critical for any marketing strategy.
-Companies must know their target audience, where they spend time, their needs and problems, and other pertinent information to develop an effective strategy.
+Companies must know their target audience.
+Beyond that, it’s important to know where these people spend time, and their needs and problems.
+This is pertinent information that can help companies to develop an effective strategy.

 Once companies have established their business objectives, digital goals, KPIs, and targets, they must begin developing audience or buyer personas to create clearly defined audience segmentation.
 To ensure that the marketing strategy is on track, a buyer persona should represent a company’s ideal customer and be based on real data.
 A good buyer persona should delve deep into a buyer’s central challenges and serve as the core of a company’s digital strategy for their campaign.
 This profile should be based on objective characteristics and attributes such as age, job role, income, and more.

-Companies can determine the theme of their campaign, the keywords they should use, and their social channel strategy by understanding their goals and the types of challenges they face.
+Companies can determine the theme of their campaign, the keywords they should use, and their social media strategy.
+Understanding the goals of their typical buyer and the types of challenges they face can help with developing a relevant theme.
 The theme serves as the foundation for all forms of content creation.
 Keywords increase the impact of content with target audiences, and channel strategy identifies where the target audience exists in the digital space.

 Buyer personas are designed to articulate the problems that the company solves for specific types of personas; their target consumer’s emotional, lifestyle, and informational needs; their media and platform preferences; and their perceptions of the business/brand as a whole.
 There should be as much detail as possible when defining target audiences.
 The business must also create a clear value proposition for each persona and how it relates to each.